3liz/lizmap-documentation/source/install/windows.rst

 .. warning:: Lizmap web client is based on Jelix PHP framework.
 You must install at least the **7** version of PHP for full features.
 The **dom**, **simplexml**, **pcre**, **session**, **tokenizer** and **spl** extensions are required (they are generally turned on in a standard PHP 7.x installation)

-For this instalation we use the PHP 7.3.10, if you install the previouly the Microsoft Visual C++ Redistributable for Apache version of this documentation, you don't need to install again.
+For this installation we use the PHP 7.3.10, if you install the previouly the Microsoft Visual C++ Redistributable for Apache version of this documentation, you don't need to install again.
 Go to `PHP binaries <https://windows.php.net/download/>`_ and download the link with the name **Zip**, **make sure** it is the non-thread-safe file.

 After download create a folder in **C:\\webserver\\** with name php73 and unzip the files into it.
 Go to the file **C:\\webserver\\php73\\php.ini-production** and change into **C:\\webserver\\php73\\php.ini**.